Innovation to Insolvency: 1986-1992

 Loadmaster Tag Axle could be fitted to any 100 series, past or present

 With virtually every other rear load refuse packer, air suspension axles had to be installed in front of the drive axle(s) because of interference with the tailgate structure.
 Mounting air suspensions aft of the drive axle required costly narrowing of the tailgate and packer panel.
-But the Loadmaster Tag Axle fit perfectly below the LM-100's long hopper, with no modification necessary.
+But the Loadmaster Tag Axle fit perfectly below the long hopper of the LM-100, with no modification necessary, other that the addition of fenders.
 Instead of just adding an axle, the Tag Axle effectively extended the vehicle wheelbase, thus shifting much more weight to front axle and off of the rear drive axle, where overloads were most likely to occur.

 To generate bigger loads for the Tag Axle to carry, the LM-100HC (High Compaction) series was beefed up for 1987 and badged as the LM-100HC Mega.
 The Mega incorporated many of the features of the LM-400 series, including a heavy-duty body floor, 1/4" thick hopper floor and 100,000 P.S.I high-tensile steel construction.
 Slide cylinder rams were enlarged to 5.5" bore, as were the sweep cylinders for improved crushing power.
 Body sizes were the same as the base model LM-100, ranging from 18 to 31-cubic yards.